Technigo/project-chatbot/README.md

+# Week 4-Technigo Bootcamp

-# Project Name
+# Project Chatbot

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The aim with this project was to create a chatbot by working in pairs, ie through pair programming.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We first discussed and decided on what the chatbot should chat about.
+We wanted to make a bot that sold something we both lack - more time.
+First thing we did was to write the script, what the bot would say and what options to present.
+We worked together in VS code live share, and the one of us being more proficient at JS solved some bugs on her own.
+If we had more time we would make the bot have a more complex decision tree and maybe try to style it different.

 ## View it live

-Have you deployed your project somewhere?
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Here is the Netlify link: